 What Role Does Price Play?

 Price plays many roles.
-On the face of it, price allows a prospect, who is in the information-gathering phase their buying process, to decide if your offering will fit within budget and if it should be considered.
+On the face of it, price allows a prospect, who is in the information-gathering phase of their buying process, to decide if your offering will fit within budget and if it should be considered.
 In the later stages of your sales process, price is just one of the many elements a prospect uses to select a vendor.

 How you decide to package your products and/or services for different kinds of customers is called your Offering Model.
 The amount you charge captures everything a particular offer (i.e. Basic, Professional, or Enterprise) represents, including your product’s impact on revenue, associated risks and costs.